Meet the Judges for our Third Annual Short Story Contest

 • Ian Tan

 After graduating with a BA in English, Ian Tan spent the COVID-19 pandemic judging for Ink & Insights, a different writing competition.
-His first freelance editing project in 2021 was on the fictionalized memoir Running As Fast As You Can by Dr. John Graham, and he had since moved on to edit two more historical fiction novels, set in World War II Scotland and 14th-century Italy, respectively.
-In between these gigs, Ian enjoys finding new authors on the shelves, writing his own dystopian and historical fiction books, and watching nature documentaries.
+His first freelance editing project in 2021 was on the fictionalized memoir Running As Fast As You Can by Dr. John Graham, and he had since moved on to edit three more historical fiction novels, respectively set in World War II Scotland, 14th-century Italy, and 1830s Old West America.
+In between these gigs, Ian enjoys finding new authors on the shelves, watching nature documentaries and early 2000s animation films.
+He is currently working on his own ecofiction and immigrant fiction novel.